tstoeger/plos_biology_2018_ignored_genes/README.md

 ## Data Sources

 Note that raw data of used data sources can not be shared for legal reasons.
-For data, which will not be automatically downloaded through the in-built downloading function of geisen, please see our mnanuscript for data sources, and ways to license them.
+For data, which will not be automatically downloaded through the in-built downloading function of geisen, please see our manuscript for data sources, and ways to license them.

 ## Setup